simongui/simongui.github.io/_posts/2014-10-07-benchmarking-go-redis-server-libraries.markdown

 07-10 03:52:23| 33  12  52   2   0   1|   0     0 |  56M 8636k|
 ```
 _Figure 2: Redcon and Redeo CPU usage during 128 connection / 32 pipelined request benchmark._

-These system metrics were captured during the 128 connections with 32 pipelined requests run.
-We are even experiencing IOWAIT time on the CPU during the Redcon benchmark.

 # Results
 Redis has more predictable latency distribution with lower outliers in the `99-100%` range than Redcon or Redeo.
 Redcon and Redeo have higher throughput with lower latency throughout the `0%-99%` range but exhibits higher and sometimes excessive outliers in the `99%-100%` range.
 I suspect this is due to the GC pauses.